Media consumption

 Media consumption or media diet is the sum of information and entertainment media taken in by an individual or group.
+Media consumption refers to how people access, use and interact with different types of media in their day-to-day lives, including both traditional and digital platforms.
 It includes activities such as interacting with new media, reading books and magazines, watching television and film, and listening to radio.
-An active media consumer must have the capacity for skepticism, judgement, free thinking, questioning, and understanding.
-Media consumption is to maximize the interests of consumers.
+While media consumption can be categorized as passive, research shows that audiences actively engage with content based on their own experiences and interests.
+(Valkenburg et al., 2016).